 - Entertainment and Media»

-On September 18th, 1970, 47 years ago, Jimi Hendrix an electric rock guitar idol died in London at age 27 of a drug overdose.
-There are some till today, that believe he was murdered.
+It's hard to believe on September 18th, 1970 it will be 48 years that Jimi Hendrix an electric rock guitar idol died in London at age 27 of a drug overdose.
+There are some till today that believe he was murdered.
 There are books written to support this claim.
 I am yet to read one.

 Hendrix, a native of Seattle, was a God-gifted guitarist who had 4-years of success primarily with the "Jimi Hendrix Experience" upon arriving in London at the prompting of his then manager Chas Chandler formerly of the band the Animals.
 The band produced three albums.
 The Jimi Hendrix Experience was inducted into the Rock and Roll Hall of fame in 1992.